werty1001/bemgo/README.md

 ```
 > \* Remember, first you need to edit a **package.json** file and replace init command and specify your repository for clone!

-Or clone your repository right off:
+Or clone your init repository right off:
 ```bash
 git clone [your repository] ./app
 ```